Dallas / Texas / Remote

 Production Soup | 2012 - 2021

-• Produced work for Nike, Microsoft, Coca-Cola, Samsung, NASA, Intel, Western Union, W Hotels, and other enterprise clients.
+• Enterprise clients: Nike, Microsoft, Coca-Cola, Samsung, NASA, Intel, Western Union, W Hotels.

 3D Brooklyn | 2015 - 2020